dhhyi/travel-packlist/README.md

 Checkout the repository and install pnpm (`npm i -g pnpm`).

-Then run `pnpm install` and `pnpm dev` to start the development server.
+Then run `pnpm install`.

+To start the main app in development mode, run `pnpm dev`.
 The app will be available at `http://localhost:4200`.

-To build the app with multiple languages and service worker, run `pnpm build`.
-You can also use `pnpm start` instead to build and start a local server.
-The app will be available at `http://localhost:8080`.
+The web assembly variant is started with `pnpm start` and is available at `http://localhost:8080`.
+For production builds, use the Nx targets directly, for example `pnpm exec nx run travel-packlist:build --configuration=production` or `pnpm exec nx run travel-packlist-web:build --configuration=production`.

 The design system can be previewed with `pnpm design` and is available at `http://localhost:4444`.